vinayak1729-web/FIT-VISTA/README.md

 ### Goals and Objectives:
 The aim is to have a working prototype that demonstrates the successful integration of these components, providing users with a comprehensive fitness tracking solution that goes beyond basic metrics and actively supports their health and wellness journey.

+### Limitations
+it is not much responsive on mobiles , we are working on it.

 ### Technologies Used:
 Programming Languages: